Lament (Chapter 1)

 I can hear you talking about me.
-You’re disgusted by what you think I did to my sons.
-You see me as a neglectful, cold-hearted mother.
+Yes, I abandoned my sons during the war, and now you see me as a neglectful, cold-hearted mother.
 Even my boys are convinced I don’t love them.
 They don’t get it.
 Never mind.
 Their opinions don’t matter.
-Frankly, neither do yours.
+And perhaps, neither do yours.

 No one should judge me.
 Except for a few friends, I had nobody.
 My mother loved herself alone; my father was only happy if he was the center of attention.
 Husbands?
 Fiancé?
 They either didn’t or couldn’t provide what I needed.
-I don’t even want to talk about my brother!
+And there was always tension between my brother and me.

 As far as my people, the Jews, went, if they knew everything that I did and thought during World War 2, they’d be appalled.
 I know.